aloui-mathias/ecoTeka-deepforest-demo/README.md

 # Demo for ecoTeka DeepForest

-This project is a deminstration of DeepForest (https://github.com/weecology/DeepForest) capabilities with IGN Orthoimagery.
+This project is a demonstration of DeepForest (https://github.com/weecology/DeepForest) capabilities with IGN Orthoimagery.
 The goal is to show the potential of DeepForest for tree detection in urban area with aerial images from the open and free IGN data.

 ## Linked projects

-This project use a custom script access the IGN data base :
+This project use a custom script to access the IGN data base :

 https://github.com/aloui-mathias/pyqgis_IGN_WMTS